EricWYQ/FFT/README.md

 ### Import pyaudio
 (https://pypi.org/project/PyAudio/)

-You need to check your version of Python first.
+Check the version of Python first.
 Use cmd to type:
 ```sh
 Python
 ```